sjtuyinjie/Ground-Fusion2/README.md

 ## 4. Running with Docker
 We provide a Dockerfile so you can easily replicate our setup.
 Below are the steps to build the Docker image.

 - Install docker and nvidia-docker2.
-You can find tutorials like our [readme](https://github.com/sjtuyinjie/Ground-Fusion2/blob/main/Ground-Fusion%2B%2B/docker/readme.md).
+You can find tutorials like [this](https://github.com/sjtuyinjie/Ground-Fusion2/blob/main/Ground-Fusion%2B%2B/docker/readme.md).

 -  Pull the ROS image in advance.
    ```